ThreeSixtyGiving/standard/documentation/identifiers.md

 For grants, and other identifiers particular to your organisation, you use can use a **360G prefix**.

-For organisation identifiers, if you can, use an officially recognised identifier for the organisation, following the [organisation identifier](organisation-identifier) guidance below.
-If you can't do this right away, you can also use your internal identifiers for grantees along with your assigned 360G prefix.
+For organisation identifiers, we strongly encourage you to use an officially recognised identifier for the organisation, following the [organisation identifier](organisation-identifier) guidance below.

 ```eval_rst